 You can make a difference in your neighborhood, city or even country if you have the passion to incite change.
 Chamberlain’s Master of Science in Nursing (MSN) Healthcare Policy (HCP) specialty degree can provide the knowledge and tools you need to make an impact in your community.

-Elizabeth Fildes, EdD, RN, CNE, CARN-AP, PHNA-BC, FIAAN, a professor in the healthcare specialty track, recently shared the advantages of earning this degree at Chamberlain:
+Elizabeth Fildes, EdD, RN, CNE, CARN-AP, PHNA-BC, FIAAN, a professor in the MSN healthcare policy specialty track, recently shared the advantages of earning this degree at Chamberlain:

 1. We’ll set you up with the personalized care and attention you need to succeed